1. 简介

 It is up to the end user to supply the appropriate driver and HAL file connections according to his own machine setup.

-10. Auto Raise Z Axis on Spindle Pause
+10. Auto Raise Z Axis on Program Pause

-QtDragon can be set up to automatically raise and lower the Z axis when the spindle is paused.
+QtDragon can be set up to automatically raise and lower the Z axis and stop the spindle, when the program is paused.

 If you have the HAL pin spindle.0.at-speed connected to a driving pin, the spindle will not lower until the pin is true